cloudfoundry/docs-deploying-cf/vsphere/delete_cf_vsphere.md

 + Execute command: `bosh deployments`

-   Output of the above command is similar to listing below:
+   Output of the above command is similar to the listing below:

           $ bosh deployments